 Walk 3 starts in the centre of Edenbridge with its shops, pubs, a variety of places in which to eat, historic buildings (including the Parish Church of St Peter and St Paul and the Eden Valley Museum) and the convenient Edenbridge Town station, and follows the attractive River Eden.

 It is about 3.5 miles (5.7 km) and takes 1.5 to 2 hours.
-As the river can flood.
+As part of the route lies along the riverbank, it can be very muddy at times.

 The routes used are believed to be public rights of way, unless otherwise stated.
 However, Edenbridge Town Council accepts no responsibility for any error or subsequent change.